-Check out this list of unusual jobs that you didn't know existed!
+Check out this list of unusual jobs!
 These are real jobs, and some of them even offer full-time positions with a generous salary…

 Reuben Reynoso is a professional mattress jumper at a handmade mattress factory.
 Rueben's career path sees him jumping on three mattresses a day to compress the interior materials, making it ready for people to sleep on.
 Rueben takes his career seriously and takes pride in being a part of the production line.
 Rueben claims he’s never been asleep on the job, ever.

 Jean-Pierre Alfano is the founder and creative director of AirJet Designs - a leading interior design studio that aims to blueprint and polish the inside of jets.
 The company offers services ranging from design proposals to 3D mock-ups and skilled labour.
 The sector proves to be extremely niche - an unusual service which targets the truly rich.

 The job of a lifetime for one very lucky student - Sebastian Smith - sees him travel the world to visit 20 SplashWorld resorts, where he goes down water slides trying not to have too much fun while getting paid a salary of £20,000!
 The actual words within Sebastian’s job description include “biggest splash”, “adrenalin factor” and “weggie”.
 It’s an extremely unique job, but probably the most fun one you can find.

 4. Pet masseuse

 Massaging a puppy is now considered an actual job.
 Animal massage therapists are pet health professionals that are experienced in anatomy, physiology and massage techniques used to improve an animal’s physical well-being.
 That or they just very passionate about petting!
 Sadly, professionals within the sector are still trying to prove the muscle and stress relief animals can receive from a massage after going for a walk.